jwmacd/lm-evaluation-harness/docs/model_guide.md

     --tasks humaneval
 ```

-The extraction logic is implemented in `lm_eval/models/code_extraction.py` and automatically falls back to the original output if extraction fails.
+The extraction is minimal and non-validating to avoid "cheating" on evaluations.
+It only removes formatting artifacts while preserving the actual code output, including any errors the model might have made.

 ## Other